HumairAK/data-science-pipelines/proposals/mlmd-removal/mlmd-removal-proposal.md

 1. User needs to provision (as new configs) DB credentials to apiserver, if the user does not provide these - api server will fail to start up with reason
 2. Or we auto detect if we can see these tables (if they are using the opinioated kf/kfp installs), if so we require an opt-in config via `MigrateMLMD=True`
    This way the user does not need to provide an additional set of configs.
 If we can't access it, user will need to provide credentials like (1)
-3. Migration script - light weight, it's a one time op, API Server would fail if we are in a pre-migrate state
+3. Migration script—light weight, it's a one time op, API Server would fail if we are in a pre-migrate state

 ### Testing

-[//]: # (TODO: add)
+### Delivery Plan

+* Add the proto files, tables, and gorm model changes
+* Add API Server Logic
+* Start adding all _post_ server logic in Driver and Launcher (alongside MLMD)
+* Update the UI to start reading from the API server, removing MLMD logic from frontend
+* Update resolve/input logic to use Task details and remove all MLMD invocations from the backend
+* Remove MLMD logic from Driver/Launcher, and add Migration logic
+* Remove MLMD from manifests

 ### Conclusion